 Presto Sketching is for anyone in design, product and services, business or education – especially designers, product managers, managers, entrepreneurs, teachers, trainers and communicators – who want to be more creative and innovative in their jobs, solve problems better, persuade others better, have more effective and insightful meetings, and just generally be known to have that innovative ‘x-factor’.
 Presto Sketching is also for you if you’re already familiar with areas of visual thinking and visual communication, and you want to go deeper in your craft.

 Presto Sketching features a host of interviews from a range of people who use drawing in different ways to think better and communicate better in their work.
 You’ll be surprised and inspired by these people’s stories, particularly the ones who haven’t been drawing for very long.
 Andrew, for instance, started doing visual note-taking for fun.
 Now, not only do his students learn better by doing visual note-taking, but Andrew is invited to conferences to teach other teachers how to do it too!

 Wait – another book on drawing?

-Of course there are lots of books already out there about drawing for communicating ideas rather than artistic expression, but what author Ben Crothers has picked up on when he asks people about these books is that they’re often all about selling the benefit of drawing rather than really teaching the drawing.
+There are lots of books already out there about drawing for communicating ideas rather than artistic expression.
+But what author Ben Crothers found when he asked people about these books is that they’re often all about selling the benefit of drawing rather than really teaching the drawing.
 Sometimes they’re too basic, or sometimes they jump from basic technique to advanced technique too quickly.